computational-linguistics-class/computational-linguistics-class.github.io/index.md

 : [Speech and Language Processing (3rd edition draft) by Dan Jurafsky and James H. Martin](https://web.stanford.edu/~jurafsky/slp3/)
 : The course will have [weekly required readings](lectures.html).

-Grading:
+Grading
-The grading for the course will consist of:
+: The grading for the course will consist of:
     * 60% for weekly homework assignments
     * 15% for quizzes about the readings
     * 25% for the final project